BSc Zoology with Professional Experience

 Choose BSc Zoology with Professional Experience at the University of Reading

-- 92% of students in work or further study within 15 months of graduating (Graduate Outcomes Survey 2018/19; First Degree responders from Biological Sciences).
+- 93% of graduates from Biological Sciences are in work or further study within 15 months of graduation (based on HESA data, Graduate Outcomes Survey 2019/20; includes all Biological Sciences responders).

 - All graduates are eligible for membership of The Royal Society of Biology and can apply for Chartered Biologist status.